mdigambia/wp-and-db/web-programming-I/week-5/wpI-writing-assignmnet.md

 ---

-In this assignment, you are going to write the content of the about page.
+In this assignment, you are going to write the **content** of the about page.
+You can use **TYPORA** or **MS WORD** to write the content.
+This will make it easy for us to copy and paste the content in to our code.

+You should also print and submit the hard copy

 Write no more than a page about you